Documents and Resources

 provides detailed information for each call for proposals for the programme Quality of Life and Managemement of Living Resources, as well as proposal submission forms.

 The Evaluation Manual provides - in a single document - the "ground rules" or guidelines for the evaluation of proposals for European Community funded projects.
 This document, common to the Fifth Framework Programme as a whole, is supplemented by call-specific evaluation guidelines contained in the call-specific Guides for Proposers Part 2.
 You can use the evaluation manual and the guidelines as a checklist for the completeness of your proposal.

-- Download the list of experts that participated in 2000 in the evaluation of proposals received in response to Quality of Life calls
+that participated in 2000 in the evaluation of proposals received in response to Quality of Life calls

 Administrative Forms (Part A)

 As a general rule, the Administrative Forms Part A, together with their accompanying guidelines and annexes, are not included in the Guide for Proposers Part 2.
 (The Guide for Proposers Part 2 generally contains only the programme-specific forms for Part B and Part C).

 Proposers should select and download from the list of Administrative Forms Part A the form relating to the action for which they are submitting a proposal (RTD Project, Accompanying Measure, etc.).

 This tool helps proposers to prepare the administrative and technical information of a proposal.
 You must select your forms amongst the available ones.
 With ProTool, a proposal may be submitted electronically (by email or web upload) after importing a valid certificate and 'sealing' the package using the software provided.
 Alternatively, once the proposal has been prepared and saved, ProTool generates the PDF file that must be printed with the Acrobat Reader.
 This form can then be posted.
 Instructions for downloading ProTool, the ProTool User Guide and contact details for the ProTool helpdesk are available on the